 Also, the gift shop at Old Faithful is the best in the park.
 Get bison and moose head magnets, Yellowstone park tiles, Christmas decorations, deputy badges and stunning photography.
 Helpful as you won’t have to crop out the tourists in your own snaps.

-These are highly active pools, mud ponds and geysers that steam out sulphur gases.
+These are highly active pools, mud ponds and geysers that steam out sulfur gases.
 The ones that blew our minds were Grand Prismatic Spring, Norris Geyser Basin, West Thumb Geyser Basin and Fountain Paint Pot.
 Read more about these systems here.

 The lifeline of the park, the Yellowstone river meanders through the East.
 It’s a completely fresh atmosphere against the dead trees and dangerous hot springs of the North and West.
 Be sure to pull up to see the waterfalls and stop along the meadows and rivers for a chance at seeing moose and deer.